-By September 27th, students need to provide me a copy of the paper they intend to replicate and a list of data sources used in the paper.
-On October 11th, you will write up an outline that contains your project's title, five sections with section names, a one sentence research question, and a detailed data reference.
+By September 26th, students need to provide me a copy of the paper they intend to replicate and a list of data sources used in the paper.
+On October 17th, you will write up an outline that contains your project's title, five sections with section names, a one sentence research question, and a detailed data reference.
 In your outline, list ten studies you plan to review in the Literature Review section.
 In addition, include the regression equation (with variable names) you're replicating (indexing variables to make it clear what is the unit of observation), and an idea for extending the model.
-On October 18th, you will present the paper from your list of ten that provides the best estimate of the causal effect and explain why the paper was superior.
-The rough draft is due 11/15/20.
+On October 24th, you will present the paper from your list of ten that provides the best estimate of the causal effect and explain why the paper was superior.
+The rough draft is due 11/21/21.
 Final presentations will occur during week thirteen.
-The final draft and code log are due on 12/13/20.
+The final draft and code log are due on 12/12/21.

-&lt;sup>1 This section borrows heavily from Professor Holian's Fall 2018 Econ 203A syllabus.
+1 This section borrows heavily from Professor Holian's Fall 2018 Econ 203A syllabus.